SimonHarte/SpartanGrid/README.md

 ## Defining the grid type

-There is one special setup variable: `@grid-type`

-With this variable you can define if you either want a fluid or static width grid, the other grid variables stay the same, responsibly just does different calculations using these values.
+With the variable `@grid-type` you can define if you either want a fluid or static width grid.

+The other grid variables stay the same, responsibly just does different calculations using these values.

 **Note:** Keep in mind that you most likely can't just switch the grid type mid-project because of nested layouts, where fluid widths apply properly while static widths won't be correct.

+### Defining the gutter type

+Using `@grid-gutter-type` you can also define if the gutters between your columns should be fluid or fixed, independently of your grid type.

 ## Advantages